Case Study 01

 No real-time visibility into machine health or failure indicators.
 Maintenance activities were reactive and high false alarms created alert fatigue.

-High false alarms created alert fatigue for operations teams.
+High false alarms creating alert fatigue for operations teams.

 Predictive Maintenance Foundation